 Sarah Stanley is the Digital Humanities Librarian, and a liaison to the English Department and Digital Humanities Master’s Program.
 She received a Master’s in English from Northeastern University, where she studied early modern women’s writing and digital humanities.
 In the past she has worked on projects such as the Women Writers Project and Early Caribbean Digital Archive.
 At Florida State University, she assists faculty and students with projects that use digital methods, such as text analysis, humanities data visualization, and digital publication.
 Sarah’s research interests include studying sustainable digital humanities project infrastructure, creating structured data about people, and representing text in digital spaces.
 She is currently pursuing a Master’s of Science in Information at FSU’s iSchool.

 Request a consultation with Denise Wetzel

 Denise A. Wetzel joined Florida State University Libraries in January 2018.
 She holds a B.H. in Interdisciplinary Studies from the Pennsylvania State University and a Masters in Library and Information Studies from the University of Alabama.
-She is a member of the American Library Association (ALA), Atmospheric Science Librarians International (ASLI), and the American Meteorological Society (AMS).
+Currently, Denise is pursuing a Masters in Environmental Science with Florida State University’s Department of Earth, Ocean, and Atmospheric Science.
+She is a member of Atmospheric Science Librarians International (ASLI) and the American Meteorological Society (AMS).
 Before joining FSU, Denise worked for Mississippi State University Libraries, the Alabama Public Library Service, and as an ESL teacher.
 Her research interests include undergraduate information literacy, patent searching in STEM, terminology usage disparities by researchers across STEM disciplines, and meteorology resources and their use.

 Request a consultation with Lindsey Wharton